 If you’d like to repeat it a few times to get a more accurate result, go ahead.

 If your speed is under 60 WPM, you’ll have to fix that before you can worry about any of the other concepts in this article.
 We know it’s not the most fun thing in the world, but you’ll be grateful you did it in the long run.

 Step 1: Use the proper hand placement

-To type properly, you should be resting the four fingers of each hand on the keys of the middle row, with your thumbs hovering over the space bar.
+To type properly, you should rest the four fingers of each hand on the keys of the middle row, with your thumbs hovering over the space bar.

-If you don’t already do this, it will take a bit of practice for it to feel natural.
+If you don’t already do this, it will take some practice to feel natural.